 At Oregon State University College of Pharmacy, students can complete their PharmD degree in four years.
 This program emphasizes anatomy, pathophysiology, and physiology to understand the mechanism of drug delivery, potential side effects, and how to spot potential drug interactions.
 Taught in conjunction with Oregon Health & Science University, graduates of this program are eligible for licensure in any state.

-To help students apply for admission, OSU offers admissions workshops.
-At these workshops, students will get individual help with their applications including how to prepare personal statements, what should be included in a letter of recommendation, and how to apply for the program.
+OSU offers admissions workshops to help students apply for admission.
+At these workshops, students will get individual help with their applications, including how to prepare personal statements, what should be included in a letter of recommendation, and how to apply for the program.
 Program ambassadors are also available to help applicants navigate the admissions process.

 University of California, San Francisco School of Pharmacy

 The PharmD curriculum at the University of California, San Francisco School of Pharmacy is patient-centric and grounded in scientific thinking.
-Because the field of pharmacy is ever-evolving, students in this program are trained in progressive learning, where they develop the skills to learn instead of simply memorizing information.
-Faculty that teach at this school are experts in their field with extensive professional and academic experience.
+Because pharmacy is ever-evolving, students in this program are trained in progressive learning, where they develop the skills to learn instead of simply memorizing information.
+Faculty at this school are experts in their field with extensive professional and academic experience.

-Outstanding on-campus clubs, activities, and organizations allow PharmD students to pursue extracurricular interests as well as have ample networking opportunities.
-Some of the student organizations focus on providing care in the community through health fairs, so this can also be an excellent way to gain additional hands-on experience.
+Outstanding on-campus clubs, activities, and organizations allow PharmD students to pursue extracurricular interests and have ample networking opportunities.
+Some student organizations focus on providing care in the community through health fairs, which can also be an excellent way to gain additional hands-on experience.

 University of Kentucky – College of Pharmacy

-For over 100 years, the University of Kentucky College of Pharmacy has been providing top-tier pharmacy education.
-Their PharmD program is ranked number sixth in the country by US News & World Report.
-Critical thinking and community involvement are core tenets of this program and graduates are well prepared to enter work in a pharmacy or continue their education and training with a residency or additional schooling.
+For over 100 years, the University of Kentucky College of Pharmacy has provided top-tier pharmacy education.
+US News & World Report ranks their PharmD program sixth in the country.
+Critical thinking and community involvement are core tenets of this program.
+Graduates are well prepared to enter work in a pharmacy or continue their education and training with a residency or additional schooling.

-Over 29 percent of the PharmD students at UK completed a portion of their studies abroad.
+Over 29 percent of the UK’s PharmD students completed some of their studies abroad.
 Overseas sites include the United Kingdom, Japan, and Western Europe.
-Studying abroad allows students to learn how pharmacies run in other countries and take those practices back to the US.
+Studying abroad allows students to learn how pharmacies run in other countries and return those practices to the US.

 Online or Hybrid Pharmacist Degree Programs